 Authorization for Vehicles to be Driven Home Overnight

-View Official Policy: Authorization for Vehicles to be Driven Home Overnight Policy
+View policy pdf: Authorization for Vehicles to be Driven Home Overnight Policy

 The University of Georgia is required by the Board of Regents of the University System of Georgia (USG) and DOAS Fleet Management to comply with vehicle policies.

 The Georgia Office of Planning and Budget Memorandum NO 10, Section 3.3 states:

 3.3 Authorization for Vehicles to Be Driven Home Overnight on a Daily

 3.3.1 Agency heads must certify that individuals meet the requirements of this section by signing and submitting the MV-1 form discussed in Section 4.1 of this document.
 Employees are authorized to drive State vehicles to and from their residences if otherwise eligible to be assigned a vehicle based on previous provisions listed above and if one of the following conditions apply:

 - An employee whose position requires him or her to perform the duties of a Sworn POST-certified/registered law enforcement officer, and the vehicle assigned to the employee is specially equipped for law enforcement purposes and having the vehicle is essential for the employee to carry out their job functions.

 - An employee works out of his or her home and travels to different work sites as part of routine duties.

 - There is no overnight security at the employee's work site where there is evidence of vandalism, and security cannot be obtained for modest cost nearby.